Eye Exams 101

 Are You EyeSmart?

 Getting an eye exam is an important part of staying healthy.
 But do you know when you should get an eye exam and what the exam should cover?
-Be EyeSmart!
 Read up on the basics to get the right exam at the right time and ensure your vision lasts a lifetime.